falpi/kura-wires-iec104/README.md

  1. A Eclipse Kura capable device or simulator

 ## Binary package
-The binary package ready for the installation could be found in folder "resources/dp".
+The binary package ready for the installation can be found in folder "resources/dp".